-What is Asbestos?
+What is asbestos?

 Asbestos is a naturally occurring mineral that takes the form of hollow, microscopic fibers which are nearly indestructible.
-It can be densely packed into a tough, flexible and very useful material, which has been used for hundreds of years as an insulation, fireproofing, and building material.
+It can be densely packed into a tough, flexible, and very useful material, which has been used for hundreds of years as insulation, fireproofing, and building material.
 About 95% of all asbestos used in the U.S. has been chrysotile, the least toxic form of asbestos.

-Contact EH&S at x2924 or firstname.lastname@example.org for additional information.
+If you think asbestos may be in your building, don't panic!
+Usually, the best thing is to leave asbestos material that is in good condition alone.
+Generally, material in good condition will not release asbestos fibers.
+There is no danger unless fibers are released and inhaled into the lungs.
 If you are working on a project that may disturb any building materials (e.g. drilling or cutting holes in walls, sanding building materials, etc.), please contact EH&S first to determine which building materials contain asbestos.
-If asbestos containing building materials need to be disturbed, EH&S will assist in obtaining the services of a licensed asbestos abatement contractor.
+If asbestos-containing building materials need to be disturbed, EH&S will assist in obtaining the services of a licensed asbestos abatement contractor.

 Contact EH&S at 940-898-4001, option 3, or email@example.com for additional information.